jlf599/JetstreamAPITutorial/README.md

 [user@localhost]$ source ~/venv/bin/activate
 (venv)user@localhost$ pip install python-openstackclient
 ```
+Depending on what version of Python is the default for your system, you may need to do that as pip3 instead of pip.

 Also note that we will **NOT** be installing the clients for this tutorial.

 ## Some background getting started Jetstream Documentation